 From discounts to free shipping, businesses are always looking for ways to encourage their customers to buy more.
 Now, they can add computer vision to that list.
-Here at Clarifai, we’ve spoken about how computer vision can make things easier for “internal customers,” helping them to be much more efficient.
+Here at Clarifai, we’ve spoken about how computer vision AI can make things easier for “internal customers,” helping them to be much more efficient.
 Below, I’ll outline how computer vision can make the customer journey far smoother for external customers, and spur them into making purchases.

 1. Improve the shopping experience.

 For online marketplaces with millions of listings coming in daily, clutter is a real issue for both buyers and sellers as no matter how impressive or unique a vendor’s product offerings may be, it won’t matter if customers can’t find them.

 Even the most expansive of online marketplaces have limits on what they allow users to sell on their platforms.
 Many such businesses prohibit the sale of animals, body parts and offensive material.
 Depending on their vertical, they may also prohibit the sale of certain products, like makeup or underwear.
 Still, that doesn’t stop users from making these listings, crowding out listings that show permitted items.
 Some marketplaces are even seeing customers misusing their service, creating listings for a product they want to buy, in the hopes that potential sellers will reach out to them.
 While there may be a potential business opportunity for someone there, most marketplaces want to enable users to find items they want to buy by showing what vendors have to sell, and these other posts make that much more difficult.

 With what is computer vision, all such posts can be filtered out before they’re posted, even where thousands of listings are uploaded to the platform daily.
 By eliminating these irrelevant listings, companies can keep their marketplaces clutter free, so customers will only see posts from valid vendors.
 They can also use computer vision for mobile to filter out low-resolution images that are less likely to result in sales.